 - 1/2 cup paprika

-- 1 Quart water
+- 1 quart water

 - 12 corn tortillas

-- oil for heating corn tortillas
+- oil for heating tortillas in a skillet

 - 3/4 pound shredded American cheese

-- chopped white onions optional
+- 1/3 cup chopped white onions optional topping

-- To assemble the enchiladas, spread a little sauce in the bottom of the dish.
-Place 1 1/2 tablespoons of cheese in the center of the corn tortilla and roll.
-Place the rolled tortilla in the baking dish.
-Fill the pan with your enchiladas and then top with the sauce.
-Heat for about 15 minutes or until the cheese melts.
-Some people like to add some chopped white onion on top.
+- Assembly: Spread a thin layer of sauce over the bottom of a baking dish.
+Place 1 1/2 tablespoons of cheese in the middle of each corn tortilla and roll-up.
+Move the rolled tortilla into the baking dish.
+Fill the dish with your enchiladas and then top with the sauce.
+Add any cheese that is left over.